mayasissel/CarbsAndRatings/README.md

 ### Interesting Aggregates

 For this section, we investigated the relationship between the number of steps in a recipe with the proportion of carbohydrates in the recipe.
-To do this, we first made a smaller dataframe containing the columns 'n_steps' and 'çarb_prop'.
+To do this, we first made a smaller dataframe containing the columns 'n_steps' and 'carb_prop'.
 This allows for us to isolate the data we want to focus on.
 Next we then grouped this dataframe by 'n_steps' and aggregated the remaining carbohydtare proportion column to find the mean, median, min and max to understand whether carbohydrate proportion has any influence on the number of steps a recipe takes.

 ## Assessment of Missingness